11 Day Kimberley Coast Photography Expedition 2024

 Text and images by Australian wildlife and nature photographer, Michael Snedic (April 2023)

-Tasmania is also a great location to photograph auroras (Aurora Australis) and they can appear at any time of the year.
+Tasmania is also a great location to photograph auroras (Aurora Australis), and they can appear at any time of the year.
 I have photographed auroras in Freycinet (from Coles Bay looking across to The Hazards) as well as Cradle Mountain, but they can appear almost anywhere across the state.
 Due to Tasmania’s closeness to the south magnetic pole towards Antarctica, Aurora Australis is often visible.

 Basically, Tasmania is a photographer’s heaven!